Wolfsbane (band)

-Wolfsbane are an English rock band, active from 1984 to 1994, and again since 2010, following two brief reunions.
+Wolfsbane are an English heavy metal band, active from 1984 to 1994, and again since 2010, following two brief reunions.
 To date, the band has released five studio albums, two live albums, two compilation albums, two EPs and three demos.
 Wolfsbane are now notable for being vocalist Blaze Bayley's band before he went on to replace Bruce Dickinson in Iron Maiden and then pursue a solo career.
 In addition to Bayley, the band's current lineup includes guitarist Jason "Jase" Edwards, bassist Jeff Hateley and drummer Steve Danger.

 History

 Initial career (19841994)

 Wolfsbane were formed in 1984 in Tamworth, Staffordshire, England.
 They signed to Def American records, and Rick Rubin produced their first album, Live Fast, Die Fast, released in 1989.
 Prior to this, they had recorded three demos entitled Wolfsbane (1985), Dancin' Dirty (1987) and Wasted but Dangerous (1988); the former was recorded in an old cellar.
 Wolfsbane's second release, an EP titled All Hell's Breaking Loose Down at Little Kathy Wilson's Place, was released in 1990, followed a year later by the band's second full studio album Down Fall the Good Guys (1991), which gave them their only UK Singles Chart entry with "Ezy" charting at No. 68.
-Despite not achieving the level of success that Def American had expected, Wolfsbane played from clubs to larger venues during the late 1980s and early 1990s with several notable acts, including Iron Maiden, Motörhead, Ozzy Osbourne, Alice Cooper, Anthrax, Overkill, Sepultura, Kreator, Sepultura, Dark Angel, King Diamond, Magnum, The Almighty, The Wildhearts, The Quireboys, among others.
+Despite not achieving the level of success that Def American had expected, Wolfsbane played from clubs to larger venues during the late 1980s and early 1990s with several notable acts, including Iron Maiden, Motörhead, Ozzy Osbourne, Alice Cooper, Anthrax, Overkill, Sepultura, Kreator, Dark Angel, King Diamond, Magnum, The Almighty, The Wildhearts, The Quireboys, among others.

 Being an English band, signed to an American record label did not work out well for them.
 Def American dropped Wolfsbane as they felt that the band were not selling well enough.
 This did not stop the band from being voted as the UK's best unsigned act in 1993.
 The same year, the band released a live album, Massive Noise Injection, through the Bronze Company label.

-The band released their third studio album, often considered to be the band's best work, the self-titled Wolfsbane, in 1994, again on the Bronze Company label.
+The band released its third studio album, the self-titled Wolfsbane, in 1994, again on the Bronze Company label.
 A limited edition of this album included the EP Everything Else.
 However, when Bruce Dickinson left Iron Maiden, Blaze Bayley got the audition as their new singer and left Wolfsbane later on that year.
 Wolfsbane disbanded as a result.